Habsburg Netherlands: Spanish Netherlands

 Following a series of abdications between 1555 and 1556, Charles V divided the House of Habsburg into an Austrian-German and a Spanish branch.
 His brother Ferdinand I became suo jure monarch in Austria, Bohemia and Hungary, as well as the new Holy Roman Emperor.
 Philip II of Spain, Charles' son, inherited the Seventeen Provinces and incorporated them into the Spanish Crown (which included also Southern Italy and the American possessions).
 King Philip II of Spain became infamous for his despotism, and Catholic persecutions sparked the Dutch Revolt and the subsequent Eighty Years' War.
 The Spanish hold on the northern provinces was more and more tenuous.
 In 1579 the northern provinces established the Protestant Union of Utrecht, in which they declared themselves independent as the Seven United Provinces by the 1581 Act of Abjuration.

 After the secession of 1581, the southern provinces, called "'t Hof van Brabant" (of Flandria, Artois, the Tournaisis, Cambrai, Luxembourg, Limburg, Hainaut, Namur, Mechelen, Brabant, and Upper Guelders) remained with the Spanish Habsburgs.
 In 1598, king Philip II of Spain ceded Spanish Netherlands, and the Free County of Burgundy, to his daughter Isabella Clara Eugenia, who ruled as sovereign of those lands, jointly with her husband Archduke Albert VII of Austria.
-After Albert's death in 1621, those regions were returned to the Spanish Habsburgs, and Isabella continued to rule as governess of the Spanish Netherlands until her death in 1633, under the sovereignty of her cousin, king Philip IV of Spain.
+After Albert's death in 1621, those regions were returned to the Spanish Habsburgs, and Isabella continued to rule as governess of the Spanish Netherlands until her death in 1633, under the sovereignty of her nephew, king Philip IV of Spain.